ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

          hardware: "{{ hardware }}"
          mac_address: "{{ mac }}"

-A native parser template is structured as a list of parsers, each containing the following key, value pairs:
+This native parser template is structured as a list of parsers, each containing the following key-value pairs:

 -  ``example``: An example line of the text line to be parsed
 -  ``getval``: A regular expression using named capture groups to store the extracted data
 -  ``result``: A data tree, populated as a template, from the parsed data
 -  ``shared``: (optional) The shared key makes the parsed values available to the rest of the parser entries until matched again.

-An example task using the native parser and the template above:
+The following example task uses ``cli_parse`` with the native parser and the example template above:

 .. code-block:: yaml